-- No more than one small bracelet per wrist may be worn. - No more than one necklace may be worn, and it must be worn inside the shirt. - No visible tattoos, permanent or temporary, and no writing or drawing on the skin. - No make-up is permitted in classrooms. - No curlers, curling irons, hair dryers, etc., are allowed at school. - No hats are allowed in the building. - No dark glasses are allowed in the building.
+- No more than one small bracelet per wrist may be worn. - No more than one necklace may be worn.

+- No visible tattoos, permanent or temporary, and no writing or drawing on the skin. - No make-up is permitted in classrooms. - No curlers, curling irons, hair dryers, etc., are allowed at school. - No hats are allowed in the building. - No dark glasses are allowed in the building.